kevohagan/meteor-semantic-boilerplate/README.md

-meteor-semantic-boilerplate
+A Boilerplate using Meteor.js and Semantic UI
 ===========================

-A boilerplate using Meteor.js and Semantic UI
+You can go and find a working copy at [semanticboilerplate.meteor.com](http://semanticboilerplate.meteor.com)

 This boilerplate includes the following packages :